count-null/blog/_posts/2021-04-04-what-happens-when-you-send-a-bitcoin-transaction.md

 Paying $100 fee to move $5 is ridiculous.
 Paying $100 to move $1Billion is a great deal!

-As more and more payment activity happens on seconds layer networks like the lightning network, the base blochchain will become a settlement layer for high value transactions.
+As more and more payment activity happens on seconds layer networks like the lightning network, the baseblockchainn will become a settlement layer for high value transactions.
 And the fee market will continue to reward miners for securing it.